cbeuw/rustlantis/README.md

 - rustup

 ## Config
-Copy `config.toml.example` to `config.toml` and supply the paths to testing backends.
+Copy `config.toml.example` to `config.toml` and supply the paths to the *repository root* of testing backends.

 To prepare `rustc_codegen_cranelift`:
 ```bash